 Direct Entry Students (Community College Transfers)

 Welcome to Ryerson University, Ted Rogers School of Business Management.
 The information below is for all incoming Direct Entry Students.
-Please review the PDF fileorientation PowerPoint as this presentation includes important information concerning your program.
+Please review the PDF fileOrientation PowerPoint or watch the Direct Entry Pre-Orientation recording, external link as these presentations include important information concerning your program.
 Our goal is to help you succeed during your time at Ryerson.

 The Ted Rogers School of Business Management is home to seven exciting majors.
 Our program majors are focused on giving you both the theoretical and practical skill needed in the working world.
 As a Direct Entry student you have been admitted into your third year at the School of Business Management and will start your specialization/major from day one.